zain-elabedeen/arch-agent/README.md

 It produces:

-- architecture smells
+- infrastructure smells
-- candidate architecture patterns
-- ranked recommendations
+- architecture recommendations
 - constraint and risk warnings
 - a prioritized plan
 - a human-readable report